grip-on-software/visualization-site/README.md

 A full production environment uses the generated proxy server configuration in order to deploy the reverse proxy layer(s) that allow access to all the visualizations and other resources.
-Either the `caddy` docker compose file can be set up, and the main `nginx.conf` plus the files generated in the `nginx` directory can be supplied to the NGINX service, or a subset of these files may be used, for example to host all under one domain, with additional local configuration.
+Optionally, the `caddy` docker compose file can be set up.
+Next, either the main `nginx.conf` plus the files generated in the `nginx` directory can be supplied to the NGINX service, or likewise with `httpd.confg` and the generated files in the `httpd` directory for the Apache service.
+Alternatively, a subset of these files may be used, for example to host all under one domain, with additional local configuration.